Happy (Pharrell Williams song): Other charts

 The song also topped the charts of 22 other countries, including Australia, Austria, Canada, France, Germany, Ireland, Italy, Poland and Spain.
-It has spent twelve weeks (including seven consecutive) at No. 1 in Ireland, making it the third song in less than a year to spend more than seven weeks at No. 1, after Robin Thicke's "Blurred Lines" and Avicii's "Wake Me Up!".
+It spent twelve weeks (including seven consecutive) at No. 1 in Ireland, making it the third song in less than a year to spend more than seven weeks at No. 1, after Robin Thicke's "Blurred Lines" and Avicii's "Wake Me Up!".
 In France, "Happy" spent 22 weeks at No. 1, the longest reign at the top of the Syndicat National de l'Edition Phonographique, beating Lou Bega's "Mambo No. 5", which spent 20 weeks at No. 1 in 1999.

 Music video

 To coincide with the single release, the website 24hoursofhappy.com was launched.
 It features a visual presentation of "Happy" advertised as being "the world's first 24-hour music video."
 The video was directed by the French directing team We Are from LA with creative director Yoann Lemoine, and shot by steadicam operator Jon Beattie.
 It consists of the four-minute song repeated multiple times, with various people dancing around Los Angeles and miming along.
 The website allows users to navigate to various points in the 24-hour timeframe, including all 360 four-minute segments.
+The video featured appearances by Jimmy Kimmel, Tyler, the Creator, Jamie Foxx, Magic Johnson, Issa Rae, Earl Sweatshirt, Kelly Osbourne, JoJo, Sérgio Mendes, Ryan Heffington, Whit Hertford, Leah LaBelle, Jasper Dolphin, and Despicable Me 2 stars Steve Carell and Miranda Cosgrove.
+It held the Guinness world record for the longest music video from 2013 to 2020, when it was surpassed by Twenty One Pilots' 178 day long live stream of fan clips for their single "Level of Concern".

-A four-minute edit of the video was also released onto the iamOTHER and Pharrell's own YouTube channel on November 21, 2013 and January 8, 2014 respectively; both videos have received over 1 billion views as of January 2023.
+A four-minute edit of the video was also released onto the iamOTHER and Pharrell's own YouTube channel on November 21, 2013, and January 8, 2014 respectively; both uploads of the video have received over 1 billion views as of April 2024.
 It was nominated for Best Male Video and Video of the Year at the 2014 MTV Video Music Awards.
 The 24-hour music video for "Happy" was also projected at the Buenos Aires International Festival of Independent Cinema in April 2014.